Thursday, April 25, 2013

 _____________

-A simple calculation confirmed to her every day that the amount of unlocked doors far outnumbered those covered in mystery, so she felt somehow safe in the knowledge that then, on the night when he needed only one door open, she would surely find it.
+A simple calculation reassured her each day: the number of unbolted doors far exceeded those shrouded in mystery.
+And so she felt somehow safe, knowing that on the night she would need just one open door, she would surely find it.

-She couldn't remember now how many people had passed through the corridor then to see the horror.
-Her door, though always ajar, still hadn't let so many eyes in.
+She could no longer remember how many passed along the corridor to witness the horror.
+Her door, though always slightly open, had never allowed so many glances inside.

-Then one night she thought she had a strange dream.
-It turned out that some semantics-loving scoundrel had somehow managed to change the known meanings of words, just because he didn't like the prefixes.
-Thus, people were now forced to accept that incorrect was correct, indispensable was dispensable, unbelievable was credible, incompetent was competent and many, many other naughty examples.
-She woke up shaken, and, even before she realized whether it was a dream or not, she ran off to tell her fantastic story in a heartbeat.
-She listened with wide eyes, one hand seemingly controlling the door opening.
+Then one night she believed she had had a strange dream.
+It seemed that a scoundrel obsessed with semantics had somehow managed to alter the known meanings of words simply because he disliked prefixes.
+Thus people were now forced to accept that incorrect was correct, indispensable was dispensable, incredible was credible, incompetent was competent—and countless other dizzying inversions.

-Then something snapped.
-The next few days she gradually realized that the dream had not been a dream.
-Then he heard voices behind his door, snatches of conversation, but nothing that connected.
-They talked a few more times, always interrupted by a ringing phone.
-One evening she hurried past the house, saw his door ajar, glanced briefly and saw a torn letter thrown on a table, but quickly retreated: the door was not open for her.
+In the days that followed she gradually realized the dream had not been a dream at all.
+She began hearing voices behind his door—fragments of conversation, nothing that quite connected.
+They spoke a few more times, always interrupted by a ringing phone.
+One evening she hurried home, saw his door slightly ajar, cast a quick glance and noticed a torn letter lying on a table—but she withdrew at once: the door was not open for her.

-Certainly, his door had never been banged against the wall, with all the promises and postponements, all the assurances and entreaties.
-In a few nights, she fell asleep on his doorstep, lest she miss some sign of life.
-But in her sleep the door opened and closed several times, in perfect silence.
+His door never again swung wide against the wall, despite promises and postponements, assurances and pleas.
+On several nights she fell asleep on his threshold, afraid of missing some sign of life.
+Yet while she slept, the door opened and closed a few times in perfect silence.

-- So, you say we were friends? she asked rhetorically, looking at him through the chain link that prevented the door from opening.
+“So,” she asked him rhetorically, looking at him through the links of the chain that prevented the door from opening, “you say we were friends?”

 No comments: